Chess: Tournaments and matches

 Tournaments with a small number of players may use the round-robin format, in which every player plays one game against every other player.
 For a large number of players, the Swiss system may be used, in which each player is paired against an opponent who has the same (or as similar as possible) score in each round.
-In either case, a player's score is usually calculated as 1 point for each game won and one-half point for each game drawn.
+A less common format is the Scheveningen system, in which two teams of equal size compete against each other, each player from one team playing each player from the other team.
+A few tournaments, such as the FIDE World Cup, are played as a series of knockout matches, in which players play a fixed number of games against each other, going to tiebreak if necessary, until a winner can be determined.
+Whatever the tournament format, a player's score is usually calculated as 1 point for each game won and ½ point for each game drawn.
 Variations such as "football scoring" (3 points for a win, 1 point for a draw) may be used by tournament organizers, but ratings are always calculated on the basis of standard scoring.
-A player's score may be reported as total score out of games played (e.g. 5½/8), points for versus points against (e.g. 5½–2½), or by number of wins, losses and draws (e.g. +4−1=3).
+A player's score may be reported as total score out of games played (e.g. 5½/8), points for versus points against (e.g. 5½–2½), or by number of wins, losses, and draws (e.g. +4−1=3).

 The term "match" refers not to an individual game, but to either a series of games between two players, or a team competition in which each player of one team plays one game against a player of the other team.